Garage Door Repair Experts Give Maintenance Tips

-Keep your garage door running smoothly with routine maintenance.
+Keep your garage door running smoothly with routine maintenance and repair.

-Jason Carter, customer service manager, Banko Overhead Doors Inc., Tampa, Fla., bankogaragedoors.com
+Jason Carter, customer service manager, Banko Overhead Doors Inc., Tampa, Florida, bankogaragedoors.com

 John Edelen, owner, Edelen Door & Window, St. Louis, edelendoor.com

-Michael Dryer, consulting representative, Cookson Door Sales of Arizona, Tempe, Ariz., cooksonaz.com
+Michael Dryer, consulting representative, Cookson Door Sales of Arizona, Tempe, Arizona, cooksonaz.com

-What should homeowners know about garage door maintenance?
+What should homeowners know about garage door maintenance and repair?

 Jason Carter: The springs are the most common part to break on a garage door.
 That's also the most common scam that's out there.
 A lot of companies will tell customers they need seven different parts in addition to the springs, and charge them $500 to $600.
 We charge $225 to replace springs on a two-car garage, and that includes tax, labor and galvanized springs.